Updates and details on our Fall 2020 online Executive MBA course are available here: EMBA Health.

 Each year The Washington Campus also offers open-enrollment Executive MBA courses to EMBA students from any accredited institution in the U.S. or abroad.
 These courses are most often three days in length.
 Participants arrange for awarding of specific academic credits as is appropriate with the policies of their home institutions.
 A typical program might include the following, as outlined the sample agenda below.
 Please note that specific agendas change each time according to the composition and interests of course participants, as well as the availability of venues and speakers.

-For open-enrollment EMBA courses, as soon the registration process is completed, you will be e-mailed a username and password to enter the course’s secure website where a logistics page, pre-readings, and other details of the course will be posted.
+For open-enrollment EMBA courses, you will be e-mailed more details a few weeks before the start of the program.
 Participants are expected to attend the entire program in order to receive graduate course credits; dress in appropriate business attire; and not use laptops during course sessions except in special circumstances.
 In order to gain access to certain government buildings, proper government-issued identification often is required.

 Transportation to D.C. and lodging in D.C. are the responsibility of course participants.
-On the logistics page provided after registration, there are helpful hints and links regarding transportation and lodging options.
+Here is a list of some nearby hotels and the nearest metro stations to The Washington Campus.
 Courses are held at or near The Washington Campus facilities (1150 18th St NW Suite 400 Washington DC 20036), which are in downtown D.C., convenient to the Farragut North (Red Line) and Farragut West (Blue/Orange/Silver Lines) Metro subway stations.

 Open-Enrollment EMBA Course Registration Fees and Tuition

-The open-enrollment Executive MBA course costs total $2750.
+The in-person course for our open-enrollment Executive MBA course costs total $2750.
+A new online format has been created for certain EMBA course with a total cost of $1950.
 Payment is due upon registration in order to have a space reserved.
 Should you have any questions during the registration process regarding payment, including any special conditions that may vary according to your school’s specific arrangements, please consult with your appropriate home campus Executive MBA staff representative or The Washington Campus staff.